-Headaches affect a large number of us through our lives and are one of the most common reasons for visiting the GP.
-Seeing your GP can be a sensible first step to take but only very rarely does medical investigation tell us that something is wrong.
+Headaches affect a large number of us through our lives and are one of the most common causes for visiting the GP.
+Seeing your GP is a sensible first step to take but only very rarely does medical investigation tell us that something is wrong.

-Cervicogenic headaches are acknowledged by the International Headache Society (IHS), but in our clinical experience the role of the neck as both a cause and a trigger for many types of headache, including migraine, has been considerably underestimated.
-Without expert assessment of the joints and soft tissues in the upper part of the neck, a cervicogenic headache cannot be ruled out especially given that lots different types of headaches including migraine present in very similar ways.
+Cervicogenic headaches are acknowledged by the International Headache Society (IHS), but in our clinical experience the role of the neck as both a cause and a trigger for many types of headache including migraine has been considerably underestimated.
+Without expert assessment of the joints and soft tissues in the upper part of the neck a cervicogenic headache cannot be ruled out especially given that lots different types of headaches including migraine present in very similar ways.

 90% of the patients who have come to see us complaining of headaches (including migraines) have been successfully treated.
 Accurately stressing stiff tissues in the upper part of the neck temporarily reproduces the patients head pain and this is one of the key diagnostic criteria set by the IHS to differentiate cervicogenic headache from other types.
 Once the exact location in the neck has been confirmed carefully aimed, gentle manipulation of these stiff spinal segments is used to then ease the symptoms and most patients find that generally their pattern of headaches starts to change very quickly.